msveshnikov/make-your-vote/src/App.md

 ## Project Context

-- Acts as the primary routing configuration for the application
+Within the project structure, `App.jsx` acts as the central routing and configuration hub, connecting various components:

-- Integrates with the server-side components defined in `/server`
+- Integrates with authentication system (`Login.jsx`, `Signup.jsx`)
-- Provides routing for both the landing page and the main application interface
+- Provides routing for main features (`Vote.jsx`, `Topic.jsx`)
-- Works in conjunction with `Landing.jsx` and `Vote.jsx` to create the complete user experience

-## Related Files

-- `src/Landing.jsx`: Landing page component
-- `src/Vote.jsx`: Main application component
-- `src/main.jsx`: Application entry point
+- Handles administrative access (`Admin.jsx`)
+- Manages legal pages (`Privacy.jsx`, `Terms.jsx`)

 ## Notes

-- The application uses Vite for development and building (see `vite.config.js`)
+- The application uses a custom theme with a light color scheme
-- Environmental variables are handled through Vite's `import.meta.env`
+- All routes are protected by the authentication context
+- Google Analytics is automatically initialized and tracks page views
-- The application supports both development and production environments with different API endpoints
+- The API URL automatically switches between development and production environments

+This documentation provides a comprehensive overview of the `App.jsx` file and its role in the application.
+For specific component implementations, refer to their respective files in the project structure.